Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Time-Domain Radio-Loudness Framework

 \subsection{Decomposing the radio numerator}

 A measured radio flux density generally combines several physically distinct components.
 At fixed observing frequency and angular resolution, the total is

 where $f_{\nu_{\rm r}}^{\rm core}$ is compact, beaming-sensitive emission from the jet base; $f_{\nu_{\rm r}}^{\rm lobe}$ is optically thin extended emission from lobes, relics, and diffuse structures; and $f_{\nu_{\rm r}}^{\rm SF}$ is host-galaxy radio emission dominated by star formation.
-The coefficients $w_i\in[0,1]$ are instrumental in origin, not physical: each encodes the sensitivity of a given observation to a particular spatial component, determined by angular resolution, surface-brightness threshold, $uv$-coverage, and source-deblending assumptions.
+The coefficients $w_i\in[0,1]$ are observational recovery factors.
+They depend on angular resolution, surface-brightness depth, $uv$ coverage, and the model used to separate compact and diffuse emission.
 Differences in reported radio-loud fractions between surveys of the same parent population are therefore not necessarily inconsistent; they reflect different weighted sums of the same underlying flux components, sampled through different observational filters.
 In practice, the $w_i$ are not purely instrumental: they depend on the assumed source model used in image decomposition and on how extended and compact components are separated, which introduces a model-dependent element into the decomposition.

 We replace the scalar $R$ with the two-component quantity